 - Meanwhile, drain and rinse the jackfruit in a strainer.
-Cut away the core of the jackfruit (the tough triangular tip) and discard, reserving the soft, stringy flesh.
+Cut away the core of the jackfruit (the tough triangular tip) and discard, reserving the soft, stringy flesh (see here for a photo).
 If desired, remove the jackfruit seeds/bulbs (you can eat these, but some people don't like the texture).

 - Mix together the brown sugar, chili powder, cumin, garlic powder, smoke salt, and cayenne pepper in a medium bowl.
 Add in the jackfruit flesh and toss to coat.